chpladmin/chpl-api/PENDING_PENDING_RELEASE_NOTES.md

 * Add new chart: Count of Developers & Products by Edition & Status
   * Update chart data generation application
   * Add API endpoint to retrieve chart data
+* Fixed duplicate CHPL Product Number issue when editing a product and merging developers

 ---